kedacore/keda-docs/content/docs/2.14/scalers/dynatrace.md

 **Parameter list:**

 - `host` - The Dynatrace instance to query against
 - `token` - The API key that will be leveraged to connect to Dynatrace and make requests ([official documentation](https://docs.dynatrace.com/docs/dynatrace-api/basics/dynatrace-api-authentication)).
-Requires the `metrics.read` scope
+Requires the `metrics.read` scope.
+Must be provided via Trigger Authentication (see [Authentication Parameters](#authentication-parameters))
 - `metricSelector` - The metric selector query and any transformations that should be applied to it ([transformations docs](https://docs.dynatrace.com/docs/dynatrace-api/environment-api/metric-v2/metric-selector)).

   Some relevant aspects: